instructure/dockerfiles/ruby-passenger/README.md

 The passenger default is 100.
 We set a default of 100.
 You may override this with the `PASSENGER_MAX_REQUEST_QUEUE_SIZE` variable.

+### PASSENGER_MAX_REQUESTS: Maximum number of requests and application process will process before being restarted.
+The passenger default is 0.
+We set a default of 0.
+Per the docs "A value of 0 means that there is no maximum."
+You may override this with the `PASSENGER_MAX_REQUESTS` variable.

 ### PASSENGER_STARTUP_TIMEOUT: Passenger startup timeout